class="agentbot"

 7. Talent Acquisition and Retention

-Credit unions are no more immune to the talent squeeze than anyone else.
-To stay staffed, they need to attract tech-savvy talent and ensure they provide an environment where employees feel valued and can grow
+Credit unions are just as exposed to the talent squeeze as anyone else.
+To stay staffed, they need to attract tech-savvy talent and ensure they provide an environment where employees feel valued and can grow.

 8. Expanding Services

-Credit union members expect a wide range of services from their financial institutions and may be looking to consolidate different kinds of financial needs with one institution.
+Credit union members expect a wide range of services from their financial institutions and may seek to consolidate different financial needs under one institution.
 From specialized loans to insurance to investment advice, credit unions should consider diversifying and expanding their offerings to meet these expectations.

 9. Technological Integration

-Using technology solutions, like conversational AI and knowledge bases, can vastly improve member experiences.
-However, integrating these solutions with existing infrastructures can be a significant hurdle, and credit unions can rarely afford to build vs. buy.
-Credit unions should look to vendors and partners who can accommodate a large array of third-party integrations, and preferably, in a no- or low-code environment.
+Using technological solutions, like conversational AI and knowledge bases, can vastly improve member experiences.
+However, integrating these solutions with existing infrastructures can be a significant hurdle, particularly since credit unions can rarely afford to build vs. buy.
+To effectively manage this, credit unions should focus on vendor consolidation, selecting partners capable of supporting a broad array of third-party integrations and preferably in a low-code environment to simplify the implementation process.

 Read Report